busathlab/mdlab/docs/namd_lab2.md

 #### Calculate Cross-Sectional Area
 In this portion, you will decide which type of lipids to use and what type and size of system you want.

 - Under `1.
-Box Type`, select `Hexagonal`.
-You can elect to use `Rectangular`, but for the purposes of this lab we will add the ability to manage a hexagonal simulation crystal to your repetoire, should you choose to use one or find a need to use one in your simulations.
+Box Type`, select `Rectangular`.
+You can elect to use `Hexagonal`, if you choose; however, crystal structure management becomes more complicated, especially when working between different simulation and visualization programs.
 Hexagonal boxes reduce the size of a protein-bilayer system without compromising results, as it eliminates the unneeded water and lipids most distant from the central protein in the corners of a rectangular box.
-For most purposes, however, (probably including in publications) we recommend using a rectagonal box, as this is the standard.
+Especially for protocols with intentions to publish, we recommend using a rectagonal box, as this is the standard.
 - Leave `2.
 Length of Z based on` and `3.
 Length of XY based on` default, but take a look at what these are adjusting.
 - Enter `60` in the box after `Length of X and Y`
 - Click the arrowhead next to `PC (phosphatidylcholine ) Lipids` and enter `1` in the boxes under the headings `Upperleaflet Ratio (Integer)` and `Lowerleaflet Ratio (Integer)` for the lipid `DMPC`.